cortex-current/Ecommerce_trends/README.md

 ## Problem Statement
-This is a Brazilian ecommerce public dataset of orders made at Olist Store.
-The dataset has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
-Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
-There is a table about geolocation dataset that relates Brazilian zip codes to lat/lng coordinates.
+This is a public dataset of 100k orders made at Olist Store, a Brazilian ecommerce company, from 2016 to 2018 at multiple marketplaces across Brazil.
+Its features store order information from multiple dimensions: order status, price, payment and freight performance, customer location, product attributes and reviews written by customers.
+There is a table about geolocation dataset that relates Brazilian zip codes to latitude/longitude coordinates.

 ## Dataset source
 Olist, &amp; André Sionek.
 (2018). <i>Brazilian E-Commerce Public Dataset by Olist</i> [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/195341

 ## Data Schema
-The data is stored in several tables shown below for reference:
+The data is stored in multiple tables shown below for reference:
 <p align="center">
 <img src="https://imgur.com/HRhd2Y0.png" width=100% height=100%>

-## 1. Exploring the data.
+## 1. Exploring the data:
-### What is the time period for which the data is given?
+### The time period for orders in dataset
 ```sql
 SELECT
   min(DATE(order_purchase_timestamp)) as first_date,